whosonfirst/whosonfirst-properties/properties/mz.md

 * `0` signifies a non-current record
 * `1` signifies a current record
+* `-1` signifies an inderminate state, someone needs to look at this record and decide

 Therefore, any record with a date in the `edtf:cessation` or `edtf:deprecated` fields _should_ have a `mz:is_current` field value of `0`.